-My recovery post accident went fairly well.
+My recovery post accident went fairly well, thankfully I hired one of the best car accident lawyer firms who made the driver pay for the medical bills due to they liability.
 I learned how to do everyday tasks fairly quickly and was back to CrossFit a month later.
 I motivated myself day in and day out to be a better athlete for myself and to prove that I could still compete despite the challenges I faced.
 I didn’t want to be applauded because I had one arm, I wanted to be applauded because I was a great athlete who could actually compete and compete against able-bodied athletes at that.

 What’s the best advice you were given at this time?